Mathematics and Statistics Directory

 Smith Science 218I | 843-349-6696 | firstname.lastname@example.org

 Joyce Keenan has been a lecturer at Coastal Carolina University since 2016.
 She enjoys teaching every topic from Math 130I to Math 202 and Stat 201.
 Keenan was awarded Teacher of the Year in 2002 at Southern Arkansas University.
-She earned a duel Bachelor of Science from University of Minnesota – Mankato in mathematics and philosophy and Master of Science in mathematics from Western Washington University.
+She earned a dual Bachelor of Science from University of Minnesota – Mankato in mathematics and philosophy and Master of Science in mathematics from Western Washington University.
 She enjoys puzzles and games of all types, listening to music especially outdoors, walking on the beach and mowing the grass among many other activities.

 Mary Margaret Kittle, Lecturer of Mathematics